col-tasas/.github/profile/README.md

 - **Dynamical Systems Theory**

 Our overarching goal is to **foster trustworthy autonomy** by advancing the design of intelligent systems, with a particular emphasis on applications in **sustainable energy systems**, **smart transportation**, and **Industry 4.0**.

 ---

-## Research Focus
-Our research lies at the intersection of **control theory**, **optimization**, and **learning**.
-We pursue both fundamental and applied research, guided by the following objectives:

-- **Model-Based Approaches**: We develop advanced methods for the control and analysis of uncertain dynamical systems, ensuring robustness and efficiency.
-- **Data-Based Approaches**: By leveraging machine learning and data-driven techniques, we aim to improve system performance and safety, particularly in scenarios where obtaining precise models is challenging.
-- **Trustworthy Autonomy**: We focus on developing systems that are reliable, adaptive, and secure, prioritizing safety and reducing conservatism.
-- **Sustainability**: Our research is motivated by the need to design intelligent systems that contribute to a sustainable society, with a strong focus on **energy** and **transportation** systems.

----